okahwaji-tech/agents/docs/materials/math/probability-theory.md

 The transition from abstract probability distributions to concrete language modeling requires understanding how the continuous mathematical framework of probability theory maps onto the discrete, symbolic nature of human language.
 This mapping is fundamental to all language modeling approaches, from simple n-gram models to sophisticated transformer architectures.
 The vocabulary serves as the bridge between the infinite expressiveness of natural language and the finite computational resources available to machine learning systems.

-A vocabulary V = {w₁, w₂, ..., w|V|} represents a finite set of discrete symbols (tokens) that serve as the atomic units of language processing.
+A vocabulary $V = \{w_1, w_2, \ldots, w_{|V|}\}$ represents a finite set of discrete symbols (tokens) that serve as the atomic units of language processing.
 These tokens might be words, subwords, characters, or even larger linguistic units such as phrases or sentences.
 The choice of vocabulary has profound implications for model performance, computational efficiency, and the types of linguistic phenomena that can be captured effectively.

 The process of tokenization transforms raw text into sequences of vocabulary elements, creating a discrete representation that can be processed by mathematical algorithms.
 This discretization is both a necessity and a limitation: it makes computation tractable but potentially loses information about the continuous nature of meaning and the infinite creativity of human language.
 Understanding this trade-off is crucial for designing effective language models and interpreting their behavior.

-From a probabilistic perspective, each position in a text sequence corresponds to a random variable that takes values in the vocabulary space V. A sequence of length n can be represented as a random vector (X₁, X₂, ..., Xₙ) where each Xᵢ ∈ V. The joint probability distribution over this sequence space defines a language model: P(X₁ = w₁, X₂ = w₂, ..., Xₙ = wₙ) represents the probability that the model assigns to the specific sequence (w₁, w₂, ..., wₙ).
+From a probabilistic perspective, each position in a text sequence corresponds to a random variable that takes values in the vocabulary space $V$.
+A sequence of length $n$ can be represented as a random vector $(X_1, X_2, \ldots, X_n)$ where each $X_i \in V$.
+The joint probability distribution over this sequence space defines a language model: $P(X_1 = w_1, X_2 = w_2, \ldots, X_n = w_n)$ represents the probability that the model assigns to the specific sequence $(w_1, w_2, \ldots, w_n)$.

 The size of the vocabulary |V| directly determines the complexity of the probability distributions that the model must learn.
 With a vocabulary of size |V|, there are |V|ⁿ possible sequences of length n, creating an exponentially large space that cannot be explicitly enumerated for realistic values of |V| and n.
 This combinatorial explosion necessitates the use of sophisticated modeling techniques that can generalize across the vast space of possible sequences.